Hugging. Some of us like to be hugged, and some of us don’t.

 About a year ago I met a blogger friend from the States for the first time.
 He didn’t mind that I was late to our lunch because I got lost, and we talked non-stop while eating.
 We parted with a hug.
 No dramas.
 Hugging, a show of friendship.

 It usually feels okay to hug someone we aren’t best friends with if we have something in common like school or work, and if we don’t hate each other’s guts.
-Each time I left a job, my colleagues thanked me for my work and hugged me on my last day.
-Hugging, a show of appreciation.
+Hugging is a show of appreciation.

 We might hug someone we know or don’t know when we share moments and emotions together – we probably don’t know what else to do.
 We hug to celebrate, hug our teammates when we win and strangers when our county scores goals at the World Cup.
 We hug to make someone feel better when they’re feeling down.